CharlesTaylor7/citadels/README.md

 - The district card data will be in a csv file format, so it can be compiled from a spreadsheet.

-## Tech Stack / implementation notes
+## Tech Stack

 I've considered a few options.
 Rust, Purescript, Typescrpt.
-Halogen, React, NExt.js, etc.
+Halogen, React, Next.js, etc.

 Going to try:
 - Haskell (blaze + Scotty)